 You must talk to a safeguarding lead within your organisation or phone the Multi-Agency Safeguarding Hub (MASH) for a consultation.

-For more information see the Norfolk Threshold Guide: www.norfolklscb.org
+For more information see the Norfolk Threshold Guide: www.norfolklscb.org lf you or another adult wants to talk about being sexually abused during childhood

-If the child is at risk of significant harm, do not delay in phoning the MASH on: 0344 800 8020

-If it's an emergency situation then call the Police on 999
+If the child is at risk of significant harm, do not delay in phoning the MASH on: 0344 800 8020.
+If it's an emergency situation then call the police on 999